Nashville Blast Suspect Died In Explosion, Officials Say

 The Friday morning blast came from an RV parked outside an AT&T building.
 No fatalities were reported, but three people were hospitalized for their injuries and dozens of buildings were damaged.

 The effects of the blast were still being felt more than 48 hours later.
-Some police and hospital communications systems are still out in some areas of Tennessee, as well as in neighboring states.
+Police and hospital communications systems were still out in some areas of Tennessee, as well as in neighboring states.

+"As of now, 96% of our wireless network is restored, 60% of our business services are restored, and 86% of our consumer broadband and entertainment services are restored.
+It is our goal to restore all service late today," AT&T Communications Chief Executive Jeff McElfresh said in a statement Sunday afternoon.

 City officials on Sunday credited the city's police officers for their quick work to evacuate the area, averting potential tragedy.